Cardinals vs. Rangers Player Props Betting Odds

-The Texas Rangers host the St. Louis Cardinals at Globe Life Field on Monday at 8:05 PM ET.
-Those looking to place a player prop wager can find odds on Marcus Semien, Paul Goldschmidt and others in this game.
+The Texas Rangers host the St. Louis Cardinals at Globe Life Field on Tuesday at 8:05 PM ET.
+Those looking to place a player prop bet can find odds on Marcus Semien, Paul Goldschmidt and others in this contest.

 Bet on this matchup or its props with DraftKings!